+The Plan offers a Stable Value Fund investment option to participants.
 The Lincoln Stable Value Fund is a fixed annuity contract issued by an insurance company that provides a guarantee of principal and interest backed by a general account of the issuing company.
 The general account consists of all the assets of the insurance company, including fixed income, equities, real estate, cash and others.